See which pages Google can find and index on your site, and learn about any indexing problems encountered.

 If you are new to indexing or SEO, or have a small site, here's how to get started:

 - Decide whether you need to use this report.
 If your site has fewer than 500 pages, you probably don't need to use this report.
 Instead, use the following Google searches to see if key pages (or any pages) on your site are indexed.
-Only if these searches return no results for your site and you are willing to spend the time to fully understand this report should you use the Index Coverage report to see why your site isn't indexed (see the troubleshooting section).
+Only if these searches return no results for your site and you are willing to spend the time to fully understand this report should you use the Page Indexing report to see why your site isn't indexed (see the troubleshooting section).

 - See a sample of pages from your site that Google knows about:

 - Search for subjects covered by your site (search for terms from your most important pages, including your homepage):

 - Search for the exact URL of a page on your site to see whether Google has indexed it (search for the most important pages on your site, including your homepage):